InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: User Study

-\textbf{User Study} We conducted a user study with 20 participants by randomly sampling 10\% of the videos in the test set.
-For each video, we prepared six evaluation questions, and participants were asked to choose the best-performing model among three candidates (ours and two baselines) for each question.
-To avoid positional bias, the order of the three results shown in each candidate was randomly shuffled for every participant.
+We conducted a user study with 20 participants by randomly sampling 10\% of the videos in the test set.
+For each video, we prepared six evaluation questions, and participants were asked to choose the best-performing model for each question from four candidates: our method and three baselines selected based on the top scores in Table~\ref{tab:quantitative_comparison}, namely Kling from the commercial group and Señorita and VACE\textsubscript{our mask} from the open-source group.
+To avoid positional bias, the order of the four candidate results was randomly shuffled for each participant.
+As illustrated in the Fig.~\ref{fig:user_study}, each question presented the source video and the reference object together with four candidate results, labeled (a)-(d), whose ordering was randomized across participants.

 The evaluation questions are as follows:

 \begin{itemize} \item \textbf{Object Realism.} Assesses whether the inserted object exhibits physically plausible geometry, scale, and appearance without distortions or implausible configurations.